This post was originally published on March 27, 2022, and updated on March 11, 2023.

 With numerous eateries to choose from, including some of our favorite cheap eats in the city, this place will likely have something for everyone in your group.
 Our favorites are Dairyland and Anytime Arepas.

 And after dinner, you can stick around and play a few games.
-With a selfie studio, gaming lounge, shuffleboard court, and a Topgolf Swing suite, you’ll have ways to stay entertained for hours.
+You’ll have ways to stay entertained for hours with a selfie studio, gaming lounge, shuffleboard court, and a Topgolf Swing Suite.

 This is an excellent place for those rainy days or the cold winter months in Milwaukee.